jojo157/FundCentreGame/README.md

 - If using autofill, the autofilling of the form field changes the cell background colour.
 The cell colour varies depending on the browser.

 - The alert box appears different on different browsers.
-Additonally, On firefox , when playing any game, the browser asks the user if they want to "Prevent this page from creating additonal dialogues" when the alert window with the answer message pops up.
+Additonally, on firefox , when playing any game, the browser asks the user if they want to "Prevent this page from creating additonal dialogues" when the alert window with the answer message pops up.
 This is a feature of the browser but it can cause an issue if the user hits prevent and then the game messages dont appear.
 ![Firefox browser message](Assets/IMAGES/firefoxAlertMessageIssue.png)
 To prevent this happening, I did some searching online to see what other developers have done to obtain the same functionality.
 I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built in security features from confusing the game user.
 To achieve this, I used Bootstraps Modal.
 I reviewed this on all browsers and the display is more user friendly and appears the same across browsers.

+- On Internet Explorer on the home page the buttons are not distibuted with the flex column css styling and sit on top of each other

 #### Different Operating Systems

+Different Operating Systems
+The above testing was conducted on operating systems:

+- Windows 8.1
+- MacOS Big Sur 11.2.3
+- iOS 14.4.2